j-fischer/rflib/README.md

 The following lists describe some of the key features of rflib.

-#### Logging Framework:
+#### Logging Framework (package RFLIB):

--   Logger for LWC and LC, which publishes logs the same way as Apex
+-   Logger for LWC and Aura, which publishes logs the same way as Apex
 -   Configuration through Custom Settings allowing for different log configurations between users
 -   Aggregation of log statements when reporting
 -   Using Platform Events for reporting of log statements
 -   Support Batched Logging for when DML statements are not supported

+#### Feature Switches (package RFLIB-FS):

+-   Fully configured using Custom Metadata
+-   Supports hierarchical structure (similar to Custom Settings) to override settings at the profile or user level
+-   Fully supported in Flow Builder through Get Records or Apex Action

-#### Trigger Framework:
+#### Trigger Framework (package RFLIB-TF):

 -   Fully decoupled framework, trigger handlers work in isolation
 -   Recursion tracking to allow for easy prevention of multiple executions
 -   Fully configurable trigger management (activation, order, error handling, etc) using Custom Metadata

-#### Feature Switches:

--   Fully configured using Custom Metadata
--   Supports hierarchical structure (similar to Custom Settings) to override settings at the profile or user level
--   Fully supported in Flow Builder through Get Records or Apex Action

 ## Deploy